FANUC Standard Interface Commands

 CALL MSR_SW_PROJ(1, 2, 53)

-The above example indicates that the system switches to the project with part ID 1 and project ID 2, and saves the command status code in numeric register R[53].
+In this example, the system switches to the project with part ID 1 and project ID 2, and saves the command status code in numeric register R[53].

 Set Custom Info